Luisão (footballer, born 2003): Santos

 On 11 January 2025, Santos announced the signing of Luisão on a four-year contract.
 He made his debut for the club fourteen days later, starting in a 2–1 away loss to Velo Clube.

+A fourth-choice behind Zé Ivaldo, Gil and Luan Peres, Luisão would feature as a right-back in some matches under new head coach Cleber Xavier, but fell further down the pecking order after Xavier was sacked and after the arrival of Adonis Frías and Alexis Duarte.

+Loan to Goiás

+On 24 December 2025, Luisão was loaned to Goiás in the second division, for one year.